 - Wrap and place in the pot.
 Repeat till the whole mixture is exhausted then cover the pot and leave to steam for about 25-30 minutes before turning off the burner.

-- Serve the moi moi with pap, bread or any rice dish as an accompaniment.
+- Serve the moi moi with pap, bread, or any rice dish.